Noemie-Ribaillier/image_classification/README.md

 ### Script description, step by step
 1. We load the libraries that we will need for the project, we load the general functions built in another script and we set up a seed to get reproducible results.
 2. We load the training and test sets and we take a look at the classes (0-1 for not happy-happy) and 2 pictures (1 for each class)
-3. We prepare a bit the data (normalization of the X data [to get faster convergence of the model] and transpose to have the right shape of Y data) and we check the dimensions of each set.
+3. We prepare a bit the data (normalization of the X data and transpose to have the right shape of Y data) and we check the dimensions of each set.
+The normalization of the X has several goals:
+* Get faster and more stable convergence of the model
+* Get consistancy among datasets (if pixel ranges are not the same among images, normalization solve this issue, which makes it easier for models to generalize across datasets)
+* Prevent dominance of features with larger magnitudes (normalization ensures that no single feature dominates during training)
+* Form of regularization (because it keeps input values in a controlled range), reducing the chances of overfitting in some cases, especially when combined with techniques like batch normalization.
-4. We create the sequential model and compile it
+4. We create the sequential model and compile it.
+For this model we use the following layers:
+* ZeroPadding2D: adds padding around the input image to prevent the reduction of spatial dimensions after convolution (and pooling operations).
+This helps maintain the spatial dimensions and can also help prevent edge information from being lost during convolution.
+* Conv2D: applies a convolution operation to the input data.
+Convolution layers are used to automatically learn spatial features from the input image, such as edges, textures, and patterns.
+ZeroPadding2D and Conv2D could also be summed up as Conv2D with parameter padding='same'.
+* BatchNormalization: normalizes the output of the previous layer to improve model training by reducing internal covariate shift.
+It helps speed up training and may lead to better performance by ensuring that the activations maintain a consistent distribution throughout training.
+* ReLU activation function: introduces non-linearity into the model and helps the network learn complex patterns.
+* Max Pooling 2D: used to reduce the spatial dimensions (height and width) of the input, effectively downsampling the feature maps.
+This reduces the computational load and the number of parameters.
+* Flatten: flattens the multi-dimensional input (eg, the 2D feature maps from the convolution layers) into a 1D vector.
+This is necessary because the next layer (the Dense layer) expects a 1D vector as input.
+* Dense (with sigmoid activation function): used to make predictions.
+It uses a fully connected (dense) layer with a sigmoid activation function to output a probability for binary classification.
 5. We train and evaluate the model